a-rothwell/rivet-plugin-mongodb/README.md

 Navigate to the plugins section of the project tab and click the + button

-Search and install the `rivet-mongodb plugin`
+Search and install the `rivet-mongodb-plugin`

 Make sure to add your database connection string in settings